mrezasoltani/mrezasoltani.github.io/_pages/Course/starter.md

   * To be successful in this course, you need to develop both your mathematical background and programming skills.

 ### Course Material
  * There is no formal reference for this course.
-All material will be posted online on the (course webpage)[https://mrezasoltani.github.io/course_modules/].
+All material will be posted online on the [course webpage](https://mrezasoltani.github.io/course_modules/).
 Please make sure to check the course webpage regularly as course materials will be added weekly as we progress toward the end of the class.
  * Here is a brief list of some useful sources to educate yourself.
 The full list of all sources and useful books, papers, blogs, etc can be found [here](https://mrezasoltani.github.io/links/).
   * Machine/Deep Learning:
     1. G. James, D. Witten, T. Hastie, R. Tibshirani, An Introduction to Statistical Learning ([link](https://www.statlearning.com/))